Towards Disentangling Information Paths with Coded ResNeXt: Experiments

 \section{Experiments}

-In this section, we present various experimental results to assess the performance of the proposed Coded-ResNeXt.
+In this section, we present experimental results to assess the performance of the proposed Coded ResNeXt.
 First, we show that our algorithm achieves subNN specialization.
-We demonstrate this by showing that when subNNs specialized on the class of interest are removed, the performance degrades, whereas it remains the same or even improves when the subNNs removed are not specialized for that class.
-To further prove the specialization of the subNNs, we test the performance of the following binary classifier: given a certain class, we keep only the subNNs assigned to that class, thus retrieving a lighter single-purpose binary classifier (whose decision is whether the input belongs or not to the class).
-Next, we show that it is possible to get good predictions from intermediate blocks without evaluating the whole network.
-Finally, we conduct an ablation study on the two hyperparameters introduced, namely $\mu$ that balances the two losses in \cref{eq:total_loss} and the probability $p_{drop}$ of dropping subNNs.
+To demonstrate this we show that when the subNNs specialized on the class of interest are removed, the performance degrades, whereas it remains the same or even improves when the subNNs removed are not specialized for that class.
+To further prove the specialization, given a class, we keep only the subNNs assigned to that class.
+That way, we retrieve a lightweight single-purpose binary classifier, accurately deciding whether the input sample belongs to the class or not.
+Finally, we show that it is possible to get good predictions from intermediate blocks without evaluating the whole network.
+Those predictions can also be used to provide confidence on whether the final network's prediction is correct.